cshapard26/CoopShapWebsite/markdown/Labs1181/Lab6.md

         - If it is not a letter, ignore it.
         - Update the location of your tracker.

+Note that your program must make the output look pretty.
+If the characters are merging with the command prompt (e.x.
+"HELLOroot@rp-f0b870") or if there is a bunch of empty space after your output, then you will get points taken off.

 **Notes**
 1. If we are ignoring both uppercase letters and numbers, then what is the only ascii range we need to check?
 2. How can we check if we have reached the end of the string?
 What is the ascii value of a '\n' (also called a Line Feed)?